Answer:

 Quad HD G-SYNC Monitors

-Another good example is the Acer XB271HU 1440p 144Hz IPS gaming monitor with G-SYNC, which goes for ~$500.
-The newer Acer XV272UV with FreeSync has a higher 170Hz refresh rate, a wider color gamut and a faster pixel response time speed for $250.
+Another good example is the Acer XB271HU 1440p 144Hz IPS gaming monitor with G-SYNC, which goes for ~$500, though it’s discontinued now.
+The newer KTC H27T22 with FreeSync has a higher 165Hz refresh rate, a wider color gamut and a faster pixel response time speed for $200.

 Now, when we get to 1440p 240Hz models, you have a choice between something like the Dell AW2721D and the ASUS PG279QM with G-SYNC and HDR600 or the HP Omen 27qs with FreeSync and HDR400.

-If you’re looking for a 1440p 360Hz gaming monitor, it’s only available with a G-SYNC module, the ASUS PG27AQN.
-It’s unknown whether there’ll be any FreeSync versions of this monitor.
+If you’re looking for a 1440p 360Hz gaming monitor with an LED-backlit panel, they’re only available with G-SYNC modules, such as the ASUS PG27AQN (or the upcoming PG27AQNR model with G-SYNC Pulsar).
+It also offers exceptional ULMB2 backlight strobing implementation.
+It’s unknown whether there will be any FreeSync versions.

 4K UHD G-SYNC Monitors